carmatthews/meraki-customCV-azure/README.md

 Once you have set up those services on Azure, you will create the bridge from the Meraki device to Azure.
 Step by step instructions can be found [here](azure/README.md).

+<a name="fabric"></a>

+# Step 6: Analyze, Visualize & Automate using Azure Data Fabric

+Now that we can stream the data to Azure, we can use Azure Data Fabric to do Real-Time Analytics, Visualize our data using Copilot assistance, and orchestrate automation based on events detected in the data.
+Step by step instructions to set this up are available [here](fabric/README.me).